jssaini7815/HammingCode/README.md

 # HammingCode
 Simple python code to generate hamming code for the given binary data.
 And also check and correct error in received hamming code.
+Hammingcode for sending and receiving in computer network